Alexander-Rados/Data-Mining-Exercise-3/Master-Branch.md

 requires.
 I initially began by setting a random forest model to variables that I assumed would have a significant effect on rent price.

-I then began to whittle down the components of the model, getting rid of or adjusting the variables that had the smallest effects on the SSE when being included depending on the variable imporance plot.
+I began to whittle down the components of the model, getting rid of or adjusting the variables that had the smallest effects on the SSE when being included depending on the variable imporance plot.
 ![](Master-Branch_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->